Richmond Secondary School: History

 Richmond Secondary School is the City of Richmond's first high school.
 Originally established in 1927 on Cambie and Sexsmith street as Richmond High School, it has undergone location, name and organizational structure changes throughout its history.

 Originally, Richmond High served grades 9 to 11 only (graduation was grade 11 at that time).
 The first major change occurred in 1937 with the addition of grades 8 and 9 to the school.
 The school was renamed "Richmond Junior-Senior High School" to reflect the change.

 In 1952, Richmond Junior-Senior High School moved to its current location at the intersection of Minoru Blvd (then Foster Road) and Granville Avenue.
 It was also then converted back to a senior high school, offering programs for grades 11 and 12 students only.
 Its name was changed to "Richmond Senior High School".
 The old facility on Cambie was renamed "Cambie Junior High School" and served grades 7 through 10.

 In 1996, all Richmond secondary schools were converted to full spectrum grade 8–12 schools.
 Those schools had formerly been either senior (grades 11–12) or junior high schools (grades 8–10).
 Richmond High was then renamed "Richmond Secondary School".

 In the early 2000s, construction of a $16.6 million replacement building began on the school's grass field.
 The new building opened on 5 January 2004.
 That same year, the 50-year-old previous building was demolished and replaced with artificial turf.

 Curriculum and notable programs

 International Baccalaureate Programme

 Richmond Secondary School has been an IB World School since July 1984 and is the only school in Richmond to offer the International Baccalaureate Diploma Programme.

-As of 2018/2019, the following IB courses are offered: